titu1994/keras-one-cycle/README.md

 - Use `lr_callback.plot_schedule()` after the fit() call.
 This uses the current training session results.
 - Use class method `LRFinder.plot_schedule_from_file('path/to/save/directory')` to visualize the plot separately from the training session.
 This only works if you used the `save_dir` argument to save the results of the search to some location.

+## Finding the optimal Momentum

+Use the `find_momentum_schedule.py` script inside `models/mobilenet/` for an example.

+Some notes :

+- Use a grid search over a few possible momentum values, such as `[0.8, 0.85, 0.9, 0.95, 0.99]`.
+Use `linear` as the `lr_scale` argument value.
+- Set the momentum value manually to the SGD optimizer before compiling the model.
+- Plot the curve at the end and visually see which momentum value yields the least noisy / lowest losses overall on the plot.
+The absolute value of the loss plot is not very important as much as the curve.

+- It is better to supply the `validation_data` here.
+- The plot will be very noisy, so if you wish, can use a larger value of `loss_smoothing_beta` (such as `0.99` or `0.995`)
+- The actual curve values doesnt matter as much as what is overall curve movement.
+Choose the value which is more steady and tries to get the lowest value even at large learning rates.

+## Finding the optimal Weight Decay

+Use the `find_weight_decay_schedule.py` script inside `models/mobilenet/` for an example

+Some notes :

+- Use a grid search over a few weight decay values, such as `[1e-3, 1e-4, 1e-5, 1e-6, 1e-7]`.
+Call this "coarse search" and use `linear` for the `lr_scale` argument.
+- Use a grid search over a select few weight decay values, such as `[3e-7, 1e-7, 3e-6]`.
+Call this "fine search" and use `linear` scale for the `lr_scale` argument.
+- Set the weight decay value manually to the model when building the model.
+- Plot the curve at the end and visually see which weight decay value yields the least noisy / lowest losses overall on the plot.
+The absolute value of the loss plot is not very important as much as the curve.

+- It is better to supply the `validation_data` here.
+- The plot will be very noisy, so if you wish, can use a larger value of `loss_smoothing_beta` (such as `0.99` or `0.995`)
+- The actual curve values doesnt matter as much as what is overall curve movement.
+Choose the value which is more steady and tries to get the lowest value even at large learning rates.

 ## Interpreting the plot

 ### Learning Rate